Ivan-Zennaro/dots_and_boxes/README.md

 2. player2 name if human, or the difficulty of the computer player
 3. player colors
 4. board dimensions
-    1. Local: to play the game in your machine
+5. Local: to play the game in your machine
-    2. Host:  to start hosting a 3x3 board and wait for another player in LAN to join the game
+6. Host:  to start hosting a 3x3 game and wait for another player in LAN to join the game
-    3. Join:  to join a hosted game by another user present in LAN, specifying his internal IP address.
+7. Join:  to join a hosted game by another user present in LAN, specifying his internal IP address.

 Then press "Start Game!".